QuadWrangle/slate/source/index.html.md

 | `customerId` | String | Some payment processors will create unique customer IDs for a transaction to help you identify/reconcile transactions from one system to the next. |
 | `subscriptionId` | String | Some payment processors will create a subscription ID for recurring payments.
 In these systems recurring payments are considered subscriptions and a unique ID may be assigned.
 This depends on the payment processor gateway being used |
 | `details` | Hash Map | There will be a  key in this hash map that holds the entity where this transaction originated from.
 Currently the are two keys: `page` and `event` and each will reference the corresponding models |

+## Ticket
+Ticket model

+A ticket represents either a ticket purchased by a user, if the context of the request is fetching transactions, or the model of the ticket for the event.
+The difference between

 ## Post